Top 10 Water-Fuelled Adventures

 Choose Your Route

-Most river activities take place on the mid-section of the Lower Shuswap, but, for something a little more rowdy, try kayaking the Skookumchuck Rapids.
+White water raft through the Shookumchuck Rapids with a trained guide.
+Most river activities take place on the mid-section of the Lower Shuswap, but, for something a little more rowdy, try a tour through the Skookumchuck Rapids.
 You’ll hear its roar before you see the churning water or feel the spray on your face…but one look at its swirling waters will tell you, you’re in for a good time!

-Spring is the best time to suit up and challenge the rapids for an adrenaline soaked, water-fuelled ride from the upper reaches of the Lower Shuswap.
-No ordinary ride on the river, at Class IV, the rapids run fast and novice paddlers may find this section beyond their skill level, so you may want to wait until late July or event August, when water levels are lower, and the rapids slow down to Class II levels.
+Spring is the best time to suit up and challenge the rapids for an adrenaline soaked, water-fueled ride from the upper reaches of the Lower Shuswap.
+No ordinary ride on the river, at high water the rapids reach Class IV and Class II in low water.
+The rapids are never recommended to novice kayakers or inflatable devices.

 Guided Tours and Lessons